Get an experienced writer start working

 The data analyses stage will be comprise of the classification, coding, and analysis of collected quantitative data.
 The statistical tools of regression analysis and correlation are suggested to use due to their suitability to find dependence of variables on each other.
 Therefore, the regression coefficients will assist two evaluate the most important factors that impact on Implementation of BIM in KSA. .

-This section of the dissertation will address he description of the findings of data analysis and the discussion on this result with the help of reviewed literature.
+This section of the dissertation will address the description of the data analysis findings and the discussion on this result with the help of reviewed literature.

-The chapter will provide a conclusion to answer the research question and on the basis of this conclusion, some recommendation will be provided to increase the efficiency of KSA construction industry by adopting BIM.
+The chapter will provide a conclusion to answer the research question, and on the basis of this conclusion, some recommendations will be provided to increase the efficiency of the KSA construction industry by adopting BIM.

 There will be many resources needed to effectively conduct this research like:

 Abubakar, M., Ibrahim, Y., Kado, D., and Bala, K. (2014) Contractors' Perception of the Factors Affecting Building Information Modelling (BIM) Adoption in the Nigerian Construction Industry.
 Computing in Civil and Building Engineering (2014): pp. 167-178.
 DOI: 10.1061/9780784413616.022

 Ameh, O.J., and Osegbo, E.E.
 (2011) Study of relationship between time overrun and productivity on construction sites, International Journal of Construction Supply Chain Management 1 (1).
 Pp 56-67